milessabin/spray-json-shapeless/README.md

 - Emacs 23(?)
 It may well work with earlier versions, but I haven't tested.
 - A Unixy OS.
 It shouldn't be much work to get it running on windows, but you're on your own for now :)
 - Java Runtime
+- Scala 2.8 compatible source and libraries.
+ENSIME is built against the 2.8 nightly Scala releases.

 ## Installation